 The review of progress made towards 5G market introduction shows various stages.
-Eleven MSs (plus the UK) published fully-fledged national 5G roadmaps including spectrum strategies (Austria, Denmark, Estonia, Finland, France, Germany, Luxembourg, Spain, Sweden, The Netherlands, and the UK).
+Thirteen MSs (in EU27 plus the UK) published fully-fledged national 5G roadmaps including spectrum strategies (Austria, Czechia, Denmark, Estonia, Finland, France, Germany, Luxembourg, Portugal, Spain, Sweden, The Netherlands, and the UK).
+Portugal adopted its strategy and calendar for 5G rollout in February 2020.
+In March 2019, Croatia adopted a new plan with 5G as a priority and started consultations on spectrum auction processes.
+They also published a document as a result of consultation.
+In May 2020, Ireland revised its national roadmap on the use of 700 MHz frequencies initially published in March 2019.

-In 2019, six Member States had planned to publish their 5G strategies: Cyprus (planned 1/19, not published yet but 5G spectrum auction scheduled for March 2020), Malta (planned 3/19, not published yet - Malta issued a discussion paper on 5G Demand and Business Models in May 2019), Hungary (planned 4/19, not published yet, but the multi-band auction process has been launched in July 2019 and rescheduled in 10/195), Portugal (planned 7/19, but spectrum auction scheduled between March and June 2020), Croatia (planned Q4/19, not published yet but auction planned for March 2020), and Lithuania (planned by end of 2019, not published yet).
-In Romania, following the public consultation on 5G strategy late in 2018, ANCOM initially scheduled the multi-band spectrum auction for year-end 2019 and postponed it in November 2019 to year-end 2020.
-Slovenia asked for comments on its spectrum strategy published in May 2019.
-But the topic was removed from the government's agenda.
+In 2019, six Member States had planned to publish their 5G strategies: Cyprus (planned 1/19, not published yet but 5G spectrum auction delayed to year-end 2020), Malta (planned 3/19, not published yet - Malta issued a discussion paper on 5G Demand and Business Models in May 2019), Hungary (planned 4/19, not published yet, but the multi-band auction process was completed in March 2020), Portugal (planned 7/19, but the multi-band spectrum auction initially planned for June 2020 at the latest was rescheduled for October 2020).
+In Romania, following the public consultation on 5G strategy late in 2018, ANCOM initially scheduled the multi-band spectrum auction for year-end 2019 and postponed it to year-end 2020 or early 2021.
+Slovenia asked for comments on its spectrum strategy published in May 2019, but the topic was removed from the government's agenda.
+Nevertheless, they announced that the multi-band auction for 700/1500/2100/2300/3600 MHz bands and the 26 GHz band should take place before year-end 2020 and consulted on a draft Information Memorandum in August 2020.